Vayanadan Thamban: Plot

-As years passed, Thamban identifies his next target- Nabissa, a daughter of a rich Muslim trader- Kannamparambathu Koyambadu Haji, whom he saw at a railway station (signifies that time has moved to an age when commercial trains started).
-He appears in front of them as Ibrahim, a young trader and seduces Nabissa.
-At the same time, Thamban disguises himself as son of Kochammani and Thamban and appears before the Tharayil Family citing himself as an orphan after his mom died.
-The current head- Kunjambu welcomes young Thamban, thinking of him as his nephew.
+As years passed, Thamban identifies his next target, Nabissa, a daughter of a rich Muslim trader, Kannamparambathu Koyambadu Haji, whom he saw at a railway station (signifies that time has moved to an age when commercial trains started).
+He appears in front of them as Ibrahim, a young trader, and seduces Nabissa.
+At the same time, Thamban disguises himself as a son of Kochammani and Thamban and appears before the Tharayil family citing himself as an orphan after his mom died.
+The current head, Kunjambu, welcomes young Thamban, thinking of him as his nephew.

-Koyambadu Haji and his son Abdulla fixes Nikkah for Nabissa and Thamban who disguises himself as Ibrahim elopes with Nabissa.
+Koyambadu Haji and his son Abdulla fix Nikkah for Nabissa and Thamban who disguises himself as Ibrahim elopes with Nabissa.
 However, Koyambadu Haji's guards spot them and block them.
 However, Thamban attacks them and even wounds Abdulla.
 Hearing of this, Koyambadu Haji and his men with guns rush to hunt for the mysterious young man.
-They learn that the young man was living in Tharayil House and they rush there.
+They learn that the young man is living in Tharayil House and they rush there.
 Spotting his nephew also missing, Kunjambu felt suspicious about the young man who lived with them for days as his nephew.
 As he claimed himself to be the son of Thamban, they assumed he too did the same with Nabissa as was done to his sister Kochamani.
 The combined men of both Tharayil and Koyambadu mutually pledge to assist each other and hunt for the mysterious man.
-They also learn from tribals that an old man rode in a horse cart with young girl, so both assume, it's some black magician who inflicted damages to their family.
-Both families further pledge to track down and do revenge even after generations.
+They also learn from tribals that an old man rode in a horse cart with a young girl, so both assume, it's some black magician who inflicted damage to their family.
+Both families further pledge to track down and take revenge even after generations.